 The theoretical framework Jones developed and Dick learned corresponds to what philosophers refer to as folk psychology.
-It characterizes humans in terms of attitudes towards what are often referred to as propositions.
-The idea is that in one's mental life one represents information in propositions which, for our purposes, we can treat as statements in a language such as English.
-An example proposition would be "My next-door neighbor has a cat."
-According to folk psychology, one can adopt different attitudes towards this proposition-one can believe that it is true, doubt that it is true, fear that it might be true, wish that it were true, etc. Further, one can reason in terms of these propositional attitudes: from the propositional attitudes of believing "there is yogurt in my refrigerator," "I would like to eat yogurt," and "If I go to my refrigerator, I can eat what is in it," one can infer "I should go to my refrigerator."
+It characterizes humans in terms of attitudes toward what are often referred to as propositions.
+The idea is that in one's mental life, one represents information in propositions that, for our purposes, we can treat as statements in a language such as English.
+An example proposition would be "My nextdoor neighbor has a cat."
+According to folk psychology, one can adopt different attitudes toward this proposition - one can believe that it is true, doubt that it is true, fear that it might be true, wish that it were true, and so on.
+Further, one can reason in terms of these propositional attitudes: from the propositional attitudes of believing "there is yogurt in my refrigerator," "I would like to eat yogurt," and "if I go to my refrigerator, I can eat what is in it," one can infer "I should go to my refrigerator."
 On Sellars' account, one need not treat folk psychological statements as describing neural events.
 They are constructs in a story we tell about other people and ourselves.
 Nonetheless, in terms of them, we can provide useful accounts of how we and others behave.
 Moreover, we can update these accounts when they go astray and make better predictions in the future.
-5 For example, if you think your friend believes it is going to rain, wants to stay dry, and believes bringing her umbrella will enable her to stay dry, you can infer that she will have her umbrella with her.
-If she shows up without it, you can inquire whether she didn't believe it was going to rain, didn't want to stay dry, or wasn't acting rationally.
+For example, if you think your friend believes it is going to rain, wants to stay dry, and believes bringing her umbrella will enable her to stay dry, you can infer that she will have her umbrella with her.
+If she shows up without it, you can inquire whether she did not believe it was going to rain, did not want to stay dry, or was not acting rationally.

-11.2 Making norms for action explicit and living by them
+11.2 Making Norms for Action Explicit and Living by Them

-As we discussed in section 6.5, control mechanisms can be viewed as implementing norms through their response to the measurements they make.
-In the case of the Watt governor, the norm that is implemented is built into its design-it was designed to maintain a steam engine at a specific speed.
+As we discussed in Section 6.5, control mechanisms can be viewed as implementing norms through their response to the measurements that they make.
+In the case of the Watt governor, the norm that is implemented is built into its design - it was designed to maintain a steam engine at a specific speed.
 The various control mechanisms in the brain likewise implement norms that are incorporated in them either through evolution or through learning.
-When we think of norms we often focus on moral norms.
-These are norms which we take to be capable of being expressed in language, rationally discussed, and chosen, at which point they influence one's actions.
+When we think of norms, we often focus on moral norms.
+These are norms that we take to be capable of being expressed in language, rationally discussed, and chosen, at which point they influence one's actions.
 How do these moral norms relate to those implemented in neural control mechanisms in organisms?

-&lt;sup>4 This analysis is developed further in Bechtel (2008, chapter 7).
+&lt;sup>18 This analysis is developed further in Bechtel (2008, chapter 7).
 For recent philosophical and scientific development along this line, see Schwitzgebel (2019).

-&lt;sup>5 Eliminativists such as Paul P. M. Churchland (1981) see this as a reason to repudiate folk psychology as a false theory.
+&lt;sup>19 Eliminativists such as Paul M. Churchland (1981) see the failures of folk psychology to make correct predictions as a reason to repudiate it as a false theory.